apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

-### Why you Must Not Use the normal committers to write to Amazon S3
+## Introduction: Using the "classic" committers to write to Amazon S3 is dangerous

 Normally, Hadoop uses the `FileOutputFormatCommitter` to manage the promotion of files created in a single task attempt to the final output of